Quick Answer: Can Hamsters Eat Grapes?

 Recommended Serving for Chinese Hamsters

-- Frequency: Once every two weeks
+- Frequency: Once every one to two weeks

-- Preparation: Seedless, washed, cut into tiny pieces
+- Preparation: Seedless, washed, cut small

 How to Prepare Grapes for Your Hamster

-Step 1: Choose Seedless Grapes
+Step 1: Choose the Right Grapes

 Step 2: Wash Thoroughly